zhao-zh10/CarND-Advanced-Lane-Lines/writeup_report.md

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

-I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at 7th and 8th code cells in `P2.ipynb`, I use the HLS color space and sobel operator).
+I used a combination of LUV colorspace and LAB colorspace to generate a binary image (thresholding steps at 7th and 8th code cells in `P2.ipynb`).
+The L channel from LUV with lower and upper thresholds around 225 & 255 respectively works very well to pick out the white lines, even in the parts of the video with heavy shadows and brighter pavement.
+And the b channel from Lab which does a great job with the yellow lines (you can play around with thresholds around 155 & 200).
 Here's an example of my output for this step.

 ![alt text][image4]